Keeping Shipping Costs Low for International Fulfillment

 Buy packaging materials online in bulk to save money on supplies.
 When you purchase all the tape, boxes, bubble wrap and labels you need at once, you reduce the cost per item.
 Find what you need for less at online providers like Value Mailers, Uline, and eSupplyStore.

-The USPS Postal Store offers free flat rate Priority Mail boxes.
+The USPS Postal Store offers USPS flat rate boxes for free.
 They also offer labels, stamps, scales and more.

 Small businesses can even save by recycling packaging materials.
 When you receive boxes without logos or boxes filled with bubble wrap or packaging peanuts, reuse them when you send packages abroad.